NavidFeizi/DeepKoopman_catheter_model/README.md

 <div align="center">

-# Deep Koopman Cathter Model
+# Deep Koopman Catheter Model

 </div>

 ## Introduction
-A deeplearning based Koopman approach for modeling the nonlinear dynamics of tendon driven continuum robots.
+A deep learning based Koopman approach for modeling the nonlinear dynamics of tendon driven continuum robots.
-This repository contains the codes for training the model networks usign Pytroch.
+This repository contains codes for training the model networks usign PyTroch.
 This project aims to train a dynamical model of tendon-driven continuum robots using the deep Koopman approach.
 The code is organized into several modules to handle different aspects of the model, including data loading, model architecture, training, and prediction.

 ![Diagram](./figures/Diagram.png)